logo

 The females look different, though.

-Their feathers are mostly dull grey-brown colored, and their back and the outline of their wings are grey with a small hint of blue.
-Younger males that have sexually developed look almost the same as the female White-winged Fairy-wrens.
+Their feathers are mostly a dull grey-brown, with their back and the outline of their wings being grey with a hint of blue.
+Younger males that have reached sexual maturity often resemble the female White-winged Fairy-wrens.

 The females look different, though.